sensei-hacker/inavwiki/Features-safe-to-add-and-remove-to-fit-your-needs..md

 # Features safe to remove

-Due to flash size limitation on F1 targets it cannot include all features iNav supports at once.
+Due to flash size limitation on F1 targets it cannot include all features INAV supports at once.

 Purpose of this document is to provide infomation on which features that can safely be removed and added as see fit.